 When my mother went on a mission to Italy for her church, she refused mammography.
 She’d studied how the radiation exposure in the mammogram is high, and some theorize that smashing a tumor in the breast may cause it to spread.
 She finally negotiated the ability to use thermography, which is painless, non-invasive, and radiation-free.

-It’s safe for pregnant women, nursing mothers, and women with implants.
+Thermography is safe for pregnant women, nursing mothers, and women with implants.
 It’s painless and does not flatten the breasts.
-And very importantly, it’s a breast-cancer diagnostic tool available to women 25 to 39 years old.
+And very importantly, it’s a diagnostic tool available to women 25 to 39 years old.
 The high-res, ultrasensitive infrared camera detects minute changes in vascular tissue.
 Warm areas stand out and can be tracked over a period of time.

-You can find this technology in many areas of the country now, although the high-profit mammography industry still controls the breast-cancer screening industry.
+You can find this technology in many areas of the country now.

 What about DCIS?

-DCIS: DCIS (ductal carcinoma in situ) is non-invasive and accounts for 20-25% of new breast cancer cases diagnosed each year, but the National Cancer Institute no longer refers to DCIS as breast cancer.
+DCIS (Ductal Carcinoma In situ) is non-invasive and accounts for 20-25% of new breast cancer cases diagnosed each year, but the National Cancer Institute no longer refers to DCIS as breast cancer.
 Why?
-Maybe because research published in 2015 reported that the death rate for women with DCIS is very low – about 3%–regardless of treatment or lack of treatment, and this is about the same death rate of women without DCIS, as well!(6)
+Maybe because research published in 2015 reported that the death rate for women with DCIS is very low (about 3%) regardless of treatment or lack of treatment, and this is about the same death rate of women without DCIS, as well!6

 This lends credibility to a few things: (a) the belief by many non-Standard-of-Care docs that the body is constantly metabolizing carcinomas, and toxic or radical treatment is inappropriate; (b) that breast cancer may not be the threat to health that we have been lead to believe that it is; and (c) that the body has a powerful immune system that almost always does the job, especially on very early-stage cancers.

 In fact, I developed a large, non-cancerous tumor under my arm when I was 12 years old.
-Many years later, I adopted a nutrient-dense, mostly raw diet, and at age 30, the tumor disappeared–18 years later.
+Many years later, I adopted a nutrient-dense, mostly raw diet, and the tumor disappeared.

 Use this information to motivate you to eat an alkaline, plant-based diet rich in greens.
-Take a high-quality turmeric supplement and oil-based Vitamin D3, and avoid alcohol, sugar, processed food, and any animal product that isn’t organic, free range, grass fed, or wild caught.
+Take a high-quality turmeric supplement and oil-based Vitamin D3.
+Avoid alcohol, sugar, processed food, and any animal product that isn’t organic, free range, grass fed, or wild caught.
 Eat real food, mostly plants.